slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

  cookie=0xc609e5deded3773a, duration=7102.714s, table=62, n_packets=0, n_bytes=0, priority=3 actions=NORMAL
 ```

-The most important and interesting rule here is rule:
+The most important and interesting rule here is:

 ```
  cookie=0xc609e5deded3773a, duration=5754.608s, table=0, n_packets=767, n_bytes=116954, priority=3,in_port="int-br-ex",vlan_tci=0x0000/0x1fff actions=mod_vlan_vid:2,resubmit(,60)
 ```

-It matches packets which are comming from the ``int-br-ex`` patch port and have
+It matches packets comming from the `int-br-ex` patch port and have no vlan_id
-no vlan_id (``vlan_tci=0x0000/0x1fff``).
-For those packets it sets vlan_id=2
+(`vlan_tci=0x0000/0x1fff`).
+For those packets it sets vlan_id=2 (again, this is
-(it's again the vlan_id used locally by the neutron-ovs-agent and can be
+the `vlan_id` used locally by the neutron-ovs-agent and can be different on each
-different on each node for the same network, or can even be changed after
+node for the same network, or can even be changed after restarting openvswitch).
-restart of e.g. openvswitch).
-Then it is send to the table 60 where it hits rule
+Then it is send to the `table 60` where it hits the rule with action `NORMAL`
-with action ``NORMAL`` again so it is send to the proper interface, which in our
+again, so it is sent to the proper interface, which in our case will be the
-case will be the ``qg-`` port.
+`qg-` port.

 #### Debugging connectivity issues through the SNAT

 For connectivity using SNAT most of the parts are exactly the same as when
 Floating IP is used.
 The only differences here are in the iptables rules in the
-``qrouter`` namespace:
+`qrouter` namespace:

 ```bash
 $ sudo ip netns exec qrouter-50711ca1-1e58-44dc-bd95-a87250d5b4ae iptables-save